Rickettsialpox: History

 The initial outbreak of the disease took place in the Regency Park complex which had 69 apartment units organized in three groups each three stories in height, located in Kew Gardens, in the New York City borough of Queens.
 Physicians who had seen patients starting in early 1946 had assumed that they were dealing with an atypical form of chickenpox, but the realization was made that they were dealing with a localized epidemic of unknown origins starting in the summer of that year.
 Physicians canvassed the residents of the building and found that there had been 124 cases of this disease from January through October among the 2,000 people living in the complex, reaching a peak of more than 20 cases reported in July.
-Individuals afflicted with the condition ranged in age from 3 months to 71, males and females were equally affected and the incidence among adults (6.5% of the 1,400 above age 15) exceeded that of children 14 and under (5.3%).
+Individuals afflicted with the condition ranged in age from 3 months to 71, males and females were equally affected, and the incidence among adults (6.5% of the 1,400 above age 15) exceeded that of children 14 and under (5.3%).

 Individuals would first have a small lesion at the site of the insect bite, which would eventually leave a small scar.
-Lymph nodes would become enlarged and about a week after the initial bite patients would start to experience chills, fever and headaches, accompanied by a maculopapular rash.
-The rash would last for about a week, with the full progress from the lesion being encountered until recovery typically being three weeks.
+Lymph nodes would become enlarged, and about a week after the initial bite, patients would start to experience chills, fever, and headaches, accompanied by a maculopapular rash.
+The rash would last for about a week, with the full progression from the lesion being encountered until recovery typically being three weeks.
 Several characteristics were considered from an epidemiological perspective as being correlated with the condition.
-Men and women were equally affected and there was no apparent connection to occupation or school attended.
-The individuals obtained their meals at several different sources, and other individuals who lived elsewhere and purchased their food at these same places had not been affected.
+Men and women were equally affected, and there was no apparent connection to occupation or school attended.
+The individuals obtained their meals from several different sources, and other individuals who lived elsewhere and purchased their food at these same places had not been affected.
 The water supply and milk consumed there were tested, with no unusual findings.
-There were dog kennels in the area and some tenants had dogs as pets, but an inspection of the animals found no ticks or insects.
+There were dog kennels in the area, and some tenants had dogs as pets, but an inspection of the animals found no ticks or insects.